Shekswess/shekswess/README.md

-## 👋 Hello there, I'm Bojan Jakimovski AKA Shekswess ! <br/>📘 I'm a Computer Science Student !
+## 👋 Hello there, I'm Bojan Jakimovski AKA Shekswess ! <br/>📘 Bachelor of Science in Electrical Engineering and Information Technologies !

 - 🔭 Bachelor of Science in Electrical Engineering and Information Technologies, in Computer Technologies and Engineering.
 - 🌱 Data Science, Machine Learning, Data & MLOps.